armory/documentation/_spinnaker/operator-config.md

 $ kubectl get spinsvc prod
 ```

 Note that you can use spinsvc for brevity.
-You can also use `spinnakerservices.spinnaker.io`.
+You can also use `spinnakerservices.spinnaker.armory.io`.

 ### .spec.spinnakerConfig

-Reference to a ConfigMap or Secret that contains Spinnaker configuration files coming from Halyard.
-Only `configMap` is currently supported.
-This configuration is described [below](#spinnakerconfig).
+Contains the same information as the `deploymentConfigurations` entry in a Halyard configuration.

 For example, given the following `~/./hal/config` file: